-After driving some distance and turning off the engine, the sound of a valve opening and closing can be heard at the rear of the vehicle, however this does not indicate an abnormality.
-Your vehicle has a self-checking device and it operates after turning off the engine.
+While the engine is off, the sound of a valve opening and closing can be heard at the rear of the vehicle, however this does not indicate an abnormality.
+Your vehicle has a self-checking device and it operates while the engine is off.